Paving

 Roads with a structurally sufficient subbase are generally good candidates for pavement maintenance through the Street Paving Program to extend the service life of the road until funding becomes available for a complete street reconstruction through a CIP project.
 The CIP is part of the city’s community planning process.
 It maps out significant infrastructure projects and estimated costs over the next six years that are linked to goals and values outlined in Dover’s Master Plan.
 Click here to find more information about the CIP.

-Streets included in the program are listed below; however, all streets may not be paved due to weather, funding and other challenges.
+Streets included in the program are listed below; however, some may not be paved this season due to weather, funding and other challenges.

 For more information, contact Community Services at 603-516-6450.